-Few cars of the past decade have as low a profile as this small family hatch, but don’t be put off.
-The Pulsar is no class leader, but it’s refined and well equipped, plus you get plenty for your money.
-When you consider that you can buy a Tekna edition with less than 30,000 miles on the clock for £8,000, the Pulsar can make a lot of sense.
+If you’re looking for a family hatchback, don’t be put off by the Pulsar.
+It may not be inspiring and isn’t a class leader, but it’s refined and well equipped, plus you get plenty for your money.
+When you consider that you can buy a top-spec Tekna edition with low mileage for surprisingly little money, the Pulsar can make a lot of sense.
 It’s also a comfy car and it’s very family-friendly with its spacious cabin and roomy boot, so if you’re in the market for an Astra, Golf or Focus then you might want to also consider this less obvious alternative.

 SUVs and crossovers are big business these days, and much of this is due to Nissan’s efforts with the Qashqai and Juke, which both launched new segments.
 More than a decade ago Nissan decided the way forward was not to offer its customers hatchbacks such as the Almera and Primera; instead it would focus on crossovers that had the same usability as a hatch, but with added versatility and a raised ride height to offer a greater feeling of security, thanks to the better visibility.

-Four trim grades were offered: Visia, Acenta, n-tec and Tekna, with N-Connecta agppearing in spring 2016, followed by N-Connecta Style in autumn 2017.
-In spring 2015, a 187bhp 1.6 DIG-T petrol engine joined the range, with a manual gearbox.
+Four trim grades were offered: Visia, Acenta, n-tec and Tekna, with N-Connecta appearing in spring 2016, followed by N-Connecta Style in autumn 2017.

 Which one should I buy?